 Show All Answers

-The 2018 fiscal year, Sioux Center's city property tax rates were ranked 482nd highest out of 941 cities in Iowa.
-Below is a listing of cities in Sioux County and their 2018 tax rates: To view comparisons with other local tax rates, view Area Property Tax Rates
+Sioux Center’s city property tax rates are regularly ranked low among cities in northwest Iowa.
+To view comparisons with other local tax rates, view Area Property Tax Rates

 To view comparisons with all Iowa cities, visit Tax Rate Web site, click the City Tax Rates link on the left, and open the file "Consolidated Tax Rate Comparison Between Cities."